sassoftware/viya4-monitoring-kubernetes/samples/tls/monitoring/README.md

 6. Specify any other customizations in `user-values-prom-operator.yaml`.

-7. After you have followed these steps to set up `USER_DIR`, deploy cluster monitoring normally:
+7. Deploy monitoring using the standard deployment script:

 ```bash
 path/to/this/repo/monitoring/bin/deploy_monitoring_cluster.sh